 Connecticut is rich in history and culture.
 Becoming the 5th of the 50 United States in 1788, Connecticut is known for being the birthplace of many constitutional changes in the early part of America's history.
 The Connecticut Freedom Trail is a popular attraction among history buffs as it documents and designates important sites along the trail used by thousands of African Americans who were fleeing slavery.

-Active adults who live in Connecticut enjoy a myriad of choices for recreation and entertainment.
+Active adults who live in Connecticut enjoy a myriad of choices for recreation, dining, luxury shopping, and other entertainment.
 Golfers will love the numerous public and private courses scattered throughout the state.
-During the winter months skiers will find multiple places that cater to downhill and cross-country skiing.
-Those living in Southern Connecticut have access to fishing, boating, and water sports along the coastline of Long Island Sound.
+During the winter months skiers will find multiple venues that cater to downhill and cross-country skiing.
+Those living in Southern Connecticut have access to fishing, boating, walking trails, and water sports along the coastline of Long Island Sound.

-Numerous music festivals find their way to Connecticut such as the International Festival of Arts & Ideas, the Hot Steamed Jazz Festival, and The Gathering of the Vibes, an up-and-coming music festival in Bridgeport, Connecticut featuring musical acts from across the country.
-Connecticut active adults are sure to find multiple activities that cater to their likes and hobbies.
-Active adults interested in music and the arts have a great selection of concerts and museums to choose from.
+Numerous music festivals visit Connecticut each year, including the International Festival of Arts & Ideas, the Hot Steamed Jazz Festival, and The Gathering of the Vibes, an up-and-coming music festival in Bridgeport.
+Residents are sure to find multiple activities that cater to their interests and hobbies.
+Those with an interest in music and the arts have a great selection of concerts and museums to choose from.